-US soccer briefly scrubs emblem from Iran flag at World Cup
+US Soccer briefly scrubs emblem from Iran flag at World Cup

-DOHA, QATAR (AP) — The U.S. soccer federation briefly displayed Iran’s national flag on social media without the emblem of the Islamic Republic, saying the move supports protesters in Iran ahead of the two nations’ World Cup match Tuesday.
+DOHA, Qatar (AP) — The U.S. Soccer Federation briefly displayed Iran’s national flag on social media without the emblem of the Islamic Republic, saying the move supported protesters in Iran ahead of the two nations’ World Cup match Tuesday.

-Iran’s government reacted by accusing America of removing the name of God from their national flag.
+Iran’s government reacted by accusing America of removing the name of God from its national flag.

-The decision by the U.S. Soccer Federation adds yet-another political firestorm to the Middle East’s first World Cup, one which organizers had hoped would be spared of off-the-field controversies.
+The USSF decision added yet-another political firestorm to the Middle East’s first World Cup, one organizers had hoped would be spared of off-the-field controversies.

-It also comes as the U.S. faces Iran in a decisive World Cup match, which was already freighted by the decades of enmity between the two countries and the nationwide protests now challenging Tehran’s theocratic government.
+It occurred as the U.S. prepared to face Iran in a decisive World Cup match already freighted by the decades of enmity between the countries and the nationwide protests challenging Tehran’s theocratic government.

-The U.S. Soccer Federation said in a statement Sunday morning that it decided to forego the official flag on social media accounts to show “support for the women in Iran fighting for basic human rights.”
+The USSF said in a statement Sunday morning it decided to forego the official flag on social media accounts to show “support for the women in Iran fighting for basic human rights.”

-By Sunday afternoon, the normal flag with the emblem had been restored in the Twitter banner as attention to it grew.
+By Sunday afternoon, the normal flag with the emblem had been restored in the Twitter banner and the Facebook and Instagram posts with the altered flag had been removed.

 “We wanted to show our support for the women in Iran with our graphic for 24 hours,” the federation said.

+“This was a decision within the federation,” he said.
+“I’m not going to get into who knew and who didn’t.”

+Asked whether there had been discussions with diplomatic entities, Buethe said: “There have been at certain times.
+I’m not going to talk about those, but, again, this is our decision not anyone else’s or pressure from anyone else.”

-The U.S. Soccer Federation displayed the official Iranian flag in a graphic showing Group B standings on its website.
+The USSF displayed the official Iranian flag in a graphic showing Group B standings on its website.

+Defender Walker Zimmerman said the U.S. players were unaware of the posts.

+“We didn’t know anything about the posts but we are supporters of women’s rights,” he said.
+“We’re focused a lot on Tuesday, on the sporting side, as well. … I think it’s such a focused group on the task but at the same time we empathize and we are firm believers in women’s rights and support them.”

-The brief absence of the emblem comes as monthslong demonstrations have challenged Iran’s government since the Sept.
+The brief absence of the emblem came as monthslong demonstrations challenged Iran’s government following the Sept.
 16 death of 22-year-old Mahsa Amini, who had been detained by the country’s morality police.

 The protests have seen at least 450 people killed since they started, as well as over 18,000 arrested, according to Human Rights Activists in Iran, an advocacy group following the demonstrations.